Guide to Buying a Duplex: Is It a Good Investment?

 Duplexes have the exciting “two for one” energy, which can make buying them enticing.
 The style of living comes with benefits for the buyer, including:

 • Income to help with mortgage.
-Duplex owners who decide to live in one of the units can rent out or Airbnb the other, making income to help offset the monthly mortgage payments and upkeep.
+Duplex owners who decide to live in one of the units can rent out the other as either a long-term or short-term rental, making income to help offset the monthly mortgage payments and upkeep.

 • Flexibility in the future.
 Having two homes on one lot opens up options for owners.
 They can rent out a unit or use it as an office or studio space.
 In the future, the unit could become an apartment for aging parents or a guest suite for visiting family members.